bshap93/pinbird-flutter/README.md

 - Run From the terminal: Run `flutter pub get`.
 - Open mobile emulator or desired target device.
 - Run `flutter run`.

+The release version will be on the app store and most easily intalled that way.
+The above directions are for developers who wish to run the app locally to try it out or contribute to the project.